Shares of Facebook parent Meta plunge 22% on lower profits

-Meta, the company that owns Facebook, Instagram and WhatsApp, saw its stock plunge after-hours Wednesday after unexpectedly heavy spending on its “metaverse” project led to a rare decline in its fourth quarter profit.
+Meta, the company that owns Facebook, Instagram and WhatsApp, saw its stock plunge after-hours Wednesday after unexpectedly heavy spending on its “metaverse” project led to a rare decline in its fourth-quarter profit.

+That’s in addition to a lower-than-expect revenue outlook for the current quarter due in part to growing competition from rival platforms clamoring for people’s time, such as TikTok.

 Meta’s shares fell 22.6% to $249.90 in after-hours trading.
 If the drop holds until the market opens Thursday, the company’s market capitalization — its overall value — is on track to drop by nearly $200 billion.
+That’s a bit more than the entire gross domestic product of Greece, based on data from the World Bank.

 The Menlo Park, Calif.-based company said it earned $10.29 billion, or $3.67 per share, in the final three months of 2021.
 That’s down 8% from $11.22 billion, or $3.88 per share, in the same period a year earlier.
 Revenue rose to 20% to $33.67 billion.